Skip to main content

 You can ask Javi to perform the following actions:

-• access request - submit and manage access requests with ease
+• Access request – submit and manage access requests

 • Q&A – get answers to questions about Omada Identity and technical documentation